openwallet-foundation/project-proposals/projects/apostille.md

-# ESSI Studio
+# Apostille

 ## Project Name

-ESSI Studio (Enterprise Self-Sovereign Identity Studio)
+Apostille

 ## Preferred Maturity Level

 Labs

-ESSI Studio is a comprehensive credential management platform that is production-ready but seeking community adoption and collaboration within the OWF ecosystem.
+Apostille is a comprehensive credential management platform that is production-ready but seeking community adoption and collaboration within the OWF ecosystem.
 As a Labs project, we aim to:

 - Gain visibility within the OWF community
 - Collaborate with related projects (Credo-ts, Bifold Wallet, ACA-Py)